Luigi's Mansion

 is a 2001 action-adventure game developed and published by Nintendo.
 The game was a launch title for the GameCube and was the first game in the Mario franchise to be released for the console; it was released in Japan on September 14, 2001, in North America on November 18, 2001, in Europe on May 3, 2002, and in Australia on May 17, 2002.
-It is the second video game in which Luigi is the main character instead of Mario, after Mario Is Missing!.
-Players control him as he explores a haunted mansion, searches for Mario and deals with ghosts by capturing them through a vacuum cleaner supplied by Professor E. Gadd.
+It is the third video game in which Luigi is the main character instead of Mario, after Mario Is Missing! and Luigi's Hammer Toss.
+Players control him as he explores a haunted mansion to rescue Mario and battles ghosts by capturing them through a vacuum cleaner supplied by Professor E. Gadd.

-Luigi's Mansion received a positive critical reception overall, with reviewers praising Martinet's voice acting as Luigi, the atmosphere, soundtrack and gameplay, but criticizing its short length.
-The game has sold over 3.3 million copies, and is the fifth-best-selling GameCube game of all time.
+Luigi's Mansion received a positive critical reception overall, with reviewers praising the gameplay, setting, and soundtrack, though its short length was criticized.
+The game sold over 3.3 million copies, and is the fifth-best-selling GameCube game of all time.
 It was one of the first games to be re-released as a Player's Choice title on the system.
+Initial fan reception to the game was mixed; however, it improved over the years and achieved a cult following.
 The game was followed by two sequels – Luigi's Mansion: Dark Moon, released for the Nintendo 3DS in 2013, and Luigi's Mansion 3, which was released for the Nintendo Switch in 2019.
-A remaster of Luigi's Mansion for the 3DS, co-developed by Nintendo and Grezzo, was released in 2018.
+A remake of Luigi's Mansion for the 3DS, co-developed by Nintendo and Grezzo, was released in 2018.
+The game was re-released for Nintendo Switch 2 as part of the Nintendo Classics service on Nintendo Switch Online in 2025.